FirelyTeam/firely-docs-firely-server/features/postman_tutorial.rst

 Using Postman
 -------------

 #.
-Click the following "Run in Postman" link:
+Click the following "Fork postman collection into your workspace" link:

     .. raw:: html